cross-js/cross-js/README.md

 #### Why?

-Don't take this seriously, Sometimes it can be good to have more then one listener of one type registered.
+Don't take this seriously, sometimes it can be good to have more then one listener of one type registered.
 Also if you need something that can bubble up & down.
 IMHO I think that using events will increase the complexity of some application.
 It could certainly be avoided by other means without depending on other modules.
 In the end it will just increase the bundle size.
-Use them if it makes since.
+Use them if it makes sense.

 All I'm saying is:<br>
 Think twice before you decide to use them and if you really need it.<br>